 The Healthy Yards Program provides information to the public about creating healthy lawns and gardens using native plants, as well as alternatives to using chemical pesticides and fertilizers.
-The program also offers Richmond Hill residents with an opportunity to purchase rain barrels and subsidized native plants kits for their gardens, which can help to mitigate the negative impacts of yard maintenance on the environment.
-The native plant kit & rain barrel sale has ended.
+The program also provides Richmond Hill residents with the opportunity to purchase subsidized native plants kits and rain barrels in the spring (April), which can help improve the natural environment.

-Healthy Yards Event at the Public Works Open House
+Healthy Yards Event at the National Public Works Week Open House

 Richmond Hill Operations Centre